 The Department of Driver Services (DDS) regulates Driver Improvement Clinics also referred to as Defensive Driving Clinics (DDC).
 All clinics must provide standard instructions from one of the DDS approved curriculums.

-Benefits of Defensive Driving
+Benefits of Defensive Driving (Driver Improvement)

 Points Reduction – licensed Georgia residents may request that DDS reduce the number of points assessed against their Georgia Driver’s license up to 7 points once every 5 years.